prahladyeri/prahladyeri.github.io/_posts/2024-11-09-indie-bloggers-guide-to-seamless-computing.md

 ### 3. Privacy-focused

-Giscus does not track users or display ads, making it an excellent choice for bloggers who want to maintain a privacy-friendly site.
+**giscus** does not track users or display ads, making it an excellent choice for bloggers who want to maintain a privacy-friendly site.
 Since comments are facilitated through GitHub accounts, users already familiar with GitHub’s policies can engage confidently.

 ### 4. Simple installation